 - Back taxes

 If you are confused about whether your specific kinds of debt can be consolidated, be sure to reach out to an expert or professional.
-Not only will they be able to provide you with this information but they can guide you through the debt consolidation process or even suggest an alternative debt relief option that may better suit your needs.
+Not only will they be able to provide you with this information but they can guide you through the debt consolidation process or even suggest an alternative debt relief option available in Alberta that may better suit your needs.

 Need another debt management product?
 Look here.